CALL US TODAY: 201-988-1308

 The Fair Labor Standards Act is a federal law that establishes overtime pay eligibility, minimum wage, child employment standards and recordkeeping for full-time and part-time employees working in the private sector and in federal, state and local governments.

-Common FAQs about the Fair Labor Standards Act
+Common FAQs About Fair Labor Standards Act (FLSA)

 The Fair Labor Standards Act will apply to you if you hold a position covered under the mandatory overtime provisions of the FLSA.
 Overtime-eligible employees must receive overtime pay or compensatory time for all hours over 40 in a single workweek.
 To comply with FLSA standard, these employees have to fill out a Time and Attendance Record.